Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 and the zero ohm resistors are populated.

 It is also possible to have separate antennas for each board.
-Then the RF switches are not relevant and can be bypassed.
+Then the RF switches and second set of SMAs are not relevant and can be removed or just set up for loopback testing.

 All the board switch circuitry is powered with +5V so it works even if the board is powered down.
 Care must be taken to not drive any I/O